dtantsur/rust-openstack/README.md

 ### Examples

-There is an example retrieving a token from Keystone.
-Source your OpenStack credentials and run from the project root:

-    cargo run --example get-token

-Another example lists all running servers (their ID and name):
+There is an example that lists all running servers (their ID and name):

     cargo run --example list-servers